-A primary field survey was carried out within a 10 km radius of the proposed project in pre monsoon period (march - may 2023).
+A primary field survey was carried out within a 10 km radius of the proposed project in premonsoon period (March to May 2023).
 Both terrestrial and aquatic ecosystems have been studied to understand the biological environment.
 Secondary data were collected from authentic sources like the Forests Department, Fisheries Department, Agriculture Department of Son, and available published literature.